Tianyi-Billy-Ma/AutoData/README.md

 </div>

+> **Version 0.1.0 (Beta).** AutoData is currently in beta; expect rapid iteration and occasional breaking changes while we harden the multi-agent orchestration stack.

 ---

 ## 📖 Introduction

-**AutoData** is a pioneering multi-agent system designed to revolutionize data collection from the open web.
+**AutoData (v0.1.0 Beta)** is a pioneering multi-agent system designed to revolutionize data collection from the open web.
 Accepted at **NeurIPS 2025**, AutoData automates the generation of crawlers and the extraction of data from diverse online sources, addressing the complexities of modern web environments.

 Traditional web scraping often requires manual script maintenance and struggles with dynamic content.
 AutoData overcomes these challenges by employing a sophisticated **Supervisor-Squad** architecture, where specialized agents collaborate to plan, navigate, and extract data efficiently.